Liquid UI - Documentation - 5.5 Connecting to ODBC Database with bot

 5.5 Connecting to ODBC Database with bot

-Updating SAP from an ODBC database is a use case that lends itself well to use of the bot solution.
-In this example, we will demonstrate a sample ODBC solution.
-The steps involved are
+Updating SAP from an ODBC database is a use case that lends itself well to the use of the bot solution.
+In this article, we will demonstrate a sample ODBC solution, and the steps involved are as follows.

 1. First, create two new tables in an OBDC-compliant database.
-In our example, we are using a database named 'FCGUIXT' that we have created on a server named 'Trident'.
-Your database and server information will of course be different.
+In our example, we are using an existing database named 'FCGUIXT' that we have created on a server named 'Trident'.
+However, the information in your database and Server is different.
 The two tables we created for this example are as follows.

 • FTEUSER